 They attempt to strip the dissenting apostate of all dignity.
 They announce to the congregation that “so-and-so is no longer one of Jehovah’s Witnesses”.
-Then, after the “oohs and ahhs” have settled, just so everyone knows what you were disfellowshipped for, they follow up with a local needs talk warning the congregation of the need to guard against apostates—describing them in the harshest of terms.
+Then, after the “oohs and ahhs” have settled, just so everyone knows what you were disfellowshipped for, they follow up with a local needs talk warning the congregation of the need to guard against apostates, describing them in the harshest of terms.

 The apostate is presented as one to be feared, avoided, hated even.
 It really is the worst sin imaginable to a Jehovah’s Witness.
-It’s considered the “unforgivable sin”, the “sin against the holy spirit”, one from which people never return—but why would one return?
-The apostate is convinced that Jehovah’s Witnesses is not “the truth”, so he leaves, not because he wishes harm to anyone, but because he knows he is being taught a lie.
+It’s considered the “unforgivable sin”, the “sin against the holy spirit”, one from which people never return.
+But why would one return?
+The apostate is convinced that Jehovah’s Witnesses are not “the truth”, so he leaves, not because he wishes harm to anyone, but because he knows he is being taught a lie.
 In doing so he loses all of his Witness friends, instantly, and very likely his closest family too.

 As an apostate, and a vocal one at that, I don’t feel a responsibility to offer people “something better”.
 That’s for them to discover, just as I feel I have.
-I’m happy to share my thoughts about God, the Universe, and everything—but I don’t feel obligated to do so.
+I’m happy to share my thoughts about God, the Universe, and everything, but I don’t feel obligated to do so.
 My duty, I believe, is simply to highlight the error of Jehovah’s Witnesses so people don’t fall prey to joining a cult and spending the rest of their lives slaving for men.

-The point I’m making is that Jehovah’s Witnesses have been offered a version of “Christianity” which is alien to most, if not all, Christians of other denominations.
+The point I’m making is that Jehovah’s Witnesses have been offered a version of “Christianity” which is alien to most if not all, Christians of other denominations.
 Two thousand years of Christianity has not led any group of people en mass, other than Jehovah’s Witnesses, to the conclusion that there will be a paradise on earth.
 Why?
 What if it’s just not true?
 What if that entire narrative is not the Biblical hope offered to Christians?
 What if it’s just a story, told by a doomsday cult to its members, knowing that the idea of “paradise and pandas” appeals to the physical senses?

 When I look at the depictions of paradise in the Watch Tower publications, I can’t help but think it’s a kind of hybrid “spiritual-materialism”.
 Rarely, if ever, do you hear a Jehovah’s Witness say that they’re looking forward to being in paradise for the relationship with God or Jesus.
 It’s always the house by the lake, or the food, or the animals.
 Perfect life on earth is a lovely thought, but just because it’s a nice thought, and resonates with a person, doesn’t mean it’s true.
-What if the Biblical promise for Christian’s is a completely different one altogether, wonderful, but different nonetheless?
+What if the Biblical promise for Christians is a completely different one altogether, wonderful, but different nonetheless?

-So, I put it to you, the argument “You tear us down, but what do you offer in replacement?” has no relevance.
+So, I put it to you, the argument, “You tear us down, but what do you offer in replacement?” has no relevance.
 Whether there is an afterlife or not, whether there really is a “new heavens and new earth” coming or not, it makes no difference to the errors, past and present, of Watch Tower.
-Watch Tower is simply is not “the truth”.
+Watch Tower is simply not “the truth”.